Helping students complete their degree

 Here’s how it works.

-First, Gwen reaches out to each student with a personalized introduction via text message, letting them know how many credit hours they have remaining to complete their specific degree.
-If the student chooses to opt in to further interaction with the chatbot, Gwen asks them why they paused their studies when they were so close to getting their degree.
+First, Gwen reaches out to each student with a personalized introduction via text message, using HCC’s student data to let them know how many credit hours they have remaining to complete their specific degree.
+If the student chooses to opt in to further interaction, Gwen asks what paused their progress when they were so close to completion.

 Gwen then provides on-the-spot assistance tailored to that student’s needs.
 If necessary, Gwen can escalate a conversation to the HCC team when a student needs help she cannot provide.